NICTA/t3as-snomedct-service/README.md

 <http://snomedct.t3as.org/>

-This code is under the GPLv3 license.
-Alternative licensing can be arranged, please contact us.

 Parts of this project are also available on Maven Central under the `org.t3as` group id:

 <http://search.maven.org/#search%7Cga%7C1%7Corg.t3as>

+## License

+Copyright (c) 2014, National ICT Australia
+All rights reserved.

+This software is under the GPL version 3.
+Please see the license file LICENSE.txt

+Alternative licensing can be arranged, please contact us.

 ## Sub-projects